NYUCCL/psiTurk/CONTRIBUTING.md

 of the [gunicorn](https://github.com/benoitc/gunicorn) project.
 Alternations were made for the nature of this particular project.

-Want to contributed to psiTurk?
+Want to contributed to **psiTurk**?
 Awesome!
 Here are instructions to get you started.
 We want to improve these as we go, so please provide feedback.

 ## Contribution guidelines